dansholds/grapple-comps-min/content/posts/14766-compnet-california-winter-championship-2024.md

 Interested in collaborating with us and contributing to developing a fantastic tournament experience for participants, coaches, and families?
 Click here to submit your tournament staff application.

-Date: Sunday, February, 25th, 2024
+Date- Sunday, February, 25th, 2024

-The gates open at 7:30 am, and the tournament begins at 9:00 am.
+The gates open at 7-30 am, and the tournament begins at 9-00 am.
 A detailed event schedule will be released a few days prior to the tournament.

-Venue: SANTIAGO CANYON COLLEGE GYM
+Venue- SANTIAGO CANYON COLLEGE GYM

 1500 E Santiago Canyon Rd - Orange, CA